vfarcic/devops26/manuscript/07-dev.md

 We executed `jx sync` in `daemon` mode.
 That will allow us to run it in background instead of blocking a terminal session.

 It'll take a few moments until everything is up and running.
-The final message should state that `it looks like 'ksync watch' is already running so we don't need to run it yet...` When you see it, you'll know that it is fully operational and all that's left is to press *ctrl+c* to go back to the terminal session.
+The final message should state that `it looks like 'ksync watch' is already running so we don't need to run it yet...` When you see it, you'll know that it is fully operational, and all that's left is to press *ctrl+c* to go back to the terminal session.
 Since we specified `--daemon`, `ksync` will continue running in background.

 Now we can create yet another DevPod.
 This time, however, we'll add `--sync` argument.
 That will give it a signal that we want to use `ksync` to synchronize our local file system with the files in the DevPod.